k9k/wykop-ama/README.md

 result are saved in files called by names of candidates

-6 candidates of all 11 made it:
+6 candidates of all 11 made it: Andrzej Duda, Adam Jarubas, Janusz Korwin- Mikke, Marian Kowalski, Janusz Palikot, Paweł Tanajno
-	- Andrzej Duda
-	- Adam Jarubas
-	- Janusz Korwin- Mikke
-	- Marian Kowalski
-	- Janusz Palikot
-	- Paweł Tanajno